Witten/Herdecke University: Medical school

 The department of medicine is the largest department in the university.
 It was among the first in Germany to offer an integrated and reformed medical school curriculum.
 The curriculum emphasizes problem-based learning and extensive clinical rotations.

-Unlike most other German medical schools, admission to the university of Witten/Herdecke is based on a holistic, two-step process.
-Every semester 42 of about 1,400 applicants are accepted to the medical school.
+Unlike most other German medical schools, admission to the Witten/Herdecke University is based on a holistic, two-step process.
+Every semester 42 of about 1,400 applicants (acceptance rate of 3%) are accepted to the medical school.